DROP PLUGIN plugin_name TYPE 'plugin_type'

 SELECT id, attr1 FROM test WHERE match('hello') OPTION ranker=myranker('option1=1');

-The call workflow is as follows:
+The call workflow proceeds as follows:

 WEIGHT()value.
-This is the only mandatory function.
+This function is the only mandatory one.